Dear New Human Hire,

-It’s ARMAND-0’s turn.
-Everyone presses the button on ARMAND-0’s card.
-Susan runs her factory while everyone else runs their own:
+It’s the start of the workday.
+Everyone presses the button on the card.
+Rachel runs her factory while everyone else runs their own:

 a.
-Susan moves the Plus bot in the Upgrader to her top truck
+Rachel moves the bot in the Upgrader along the conveyor belt to her top truck.

 b.
-Susan moves the Deluxe bot in the Repurposer to her middle truck
+Rachel moves the bot in the Repurposer to her middle Truck.

 c.
-Susan moves the Basic bot to her Upgrader’s input hole
+Rachel moves the bot to her Upgrader’s input hole.

 d.
-Susan moves the Basic bot through the Gift Wrapper, puts ① in her vault, and then puts the Basic bot into her Repurposer’s input hole
+Rachel moves the bot through the Gift Wrapper, puts ① in her Vault, and then puts the bot into her Repurposer’s input hole.

 e.
-Susan moves the Basic bot through the Fork, and decides to send it up into the middle row.
-She puts ① in her vault from the Gift Wrapper, then moves the Basic bot into her Repurposer’s 2nd input hole
+Rachel moves the bot through the Fork, and decides to send it up into the middle row.
+She puts ① in her vault from the Gift Wrapper, then moves the bot into her Repurposer’s 2nd input hole.

 f.
-The Basic bot in the Upgrader is turned into a Plus and placed in the output hole (the Basic is returned to the supply)
+The bot in the Upgrader is turned into a bot and placed in the output hole (the is returned to the Supply).

 g.
-The two Basic bots in the Repurposer are turned into one bot of any type.
-Susan chooses a Deluxe, placing it in the Repurposer’s output hole
+The two bots in the Repurposer are turned into one bot of any type.
+Rachel chooses a , placing it in the Repurposer’s output hole.

-The new Plus bot created by the Upgrader and the Deluxe created by the Repurposer don’t move out of the improvements’ output holes until ARMAND-0’s next turn.
+The new bot created by the Upgrader and the bot created by the Repurposer don’t move out of the improvements’ output holes until the start of the next workday.

-Any time 2 bots would end up in the same hole they “collide.”
-You pick which survives and which is returned to the supply.
-If a bot goes off the top or bottom of the factory board, it’s also returned to the supply.
+Any time 2 bots would end up in the same hole they collide.
+You pick which survives and which is returned to the Supply.
+If a bot goes off the top or bottom of the Factory Board, it’s also returned to the Supply.
+Boom!

 We only have one factory running this month, but my records indicate humans thrive off competition.
 Thus, I will be your rival.
 Beat my score or FACE THE CRUSHING POWER OF THE RECYCLER.

-Each time you use an Overactive Fabricator, put ① in ARMAND-0’s vault if you made a Plus, and put ⑤ in his Vault if you made a Deluxe.
+Each time you use an Overactive Fabricator, put ① in ’s Vault if you made a , and put ⑤ in his Vault if you made a .

 No!
-Improvements don’t need to face forward and can be installed rotated in any direction.
+Improvements don’t need to face forward.
+They can be installed and rotated in any direction.
 It will often be useful to install improvements like the Gift Wrapper facing up or down.

-You can even install improvements backward, but be careful—when a bot is carried by the conveyor belt into an improvement’s exit or the flat side of an improvement, the bot is destroyed.
-You’ll want lots of forks to direct bots properly around backwards-facing improvements.
+You can even install improvements backward, but be careful—bots follow the arrows on the conveyor belts, and when a bot is carried into an improvement exit or the flat side of an improvement, the bot is destroyed.
+You’ll want lots of Forks to direct bots properly into and out of backwards improvements.

-No, but you may demolish any other improvements in your factory to free up space.
-If you demolish an improvement, put it in the Recycler but do not take its Recycling value.
-Any bots on it are lost.
+No, but you may demolish (discard) any improvements in your factory to free up space.
+If you demolish an improvement, put it in the Recycler but do not take its recycling value.
+Any bots on it are destroyed.

 If an improvement won’t fit in your factory due to another improvement’s exit or flat side getting in the way, you can’t install the new improvement.
-Your choice is either to recycle the new improvement or demolish the old one.
+You can either demolish the old improvement and install the new one, or recycle the new improvement.

-Sometimes you might get more bots than you have room for.
-You can always put bots you get from recycling or Overactive Fabricators in any holes in your start zone, including ones that already have bots in them (replacing the existing bot).
-When one of your Fabricators produces a bot but its holes are already full, you choose which to keep.
+Sometimes you might receive more bots than you have room for.
+You can always put bots from Overactive Fabricators and recycling in any holes in your Start Zone, including ones that already have bots in them (replacing the existing bot).
+When your Fabricator produces a bot but its hole is already full, you choose which bot to keep.